nkozyra/geo-go/README.md

 geo-go
 ======

-GeoGo is a standalone, self-contained geocoding Web service written in Go.
+GeoGo is a standalone, self-contained, non-blocking geocoding Web service written in Go.